“It’s always good to remember where you come from and celebrate it. To remember where you come from is part of where you’re going.”

 Instantly, I had a lump in my throat for ever teasing her about them, for now my intentions were to immediately take them all down for a proper wash so that they’d sparkle for her.
 It never occurred to me that something collecting dust in the far reaches of her kitchen might symbolize such an intimate memory.
 Blaming the ignorance of my youth, I asked her what else she missed about her home.

-“I miss my family”, she said.
+“I miss my family,” she said.
 “I never fully understood the sacrifices they made to support our home and the community.
 So many people were losing family farms and struggling to put food on the table.
 Everyone worked so hard just to provide the bare minimum to survive.”

 “My older brothers and sisters put their own money towards my weekly vocal lessons.
-My mother would stretch our food as far as she could, then make extra portions and it was my job to delivery it over to the neighbors.
+My mother would stretch our food as far as she could, then make extra portions and it was my job to deliver it over to the neighbors.
 There were many neighbors sharing with one another, whatever they could spare.
 Extra potatoes, a loaf of bread, sugar and canned preserves would all be shared with families on our street, through our church and the local social clubs.
 We had such a strong bond with each other because we came together with kindness and generosity.
 Loss within one family was felt amongst all of us and it became a comradery that lifted everyone.
 It was something of a miracle that came from a very troubling time.”

 That day I cleaned all the red glass decorations and left her apartment feeling a deeper connection in our relationship.
 For most of my life, we didn’t get into the details of her childhood.
-I knew that she’d been a professional singer, but the extent of those details were very vague.
+I knew that she’d been a professional singer, but the extent of those details were somewhat vague.
 She wasn’t one to boast about herself and any personal details of her life before she started a family would only come up when prompted.
 Much of my memories of her was sharing a love of “The Sound of Music”, going to vocal lessons together, attending her choir’s concerts and being under constant scrutiny for bad posture and dining etiquette.

 I would later learn that it was The Princess Patricia Club (PPC) of Regina that sponsored the furthering of her vocal lessons.
 After graduating high school, she became a member of the CBC radio choir singers and was featured regularly on the Trans Canada Live Show each Friday night.
 In September of 1955 she was granted scholarships from the PPC and the Lions Club, as well as a grant from the Canadian Council for the Arts, to study music in England at the Royal Conservatory of Music.
 She was the first student to ever earn 100% on a teaching exam, or any exam up to that date.

-In October of 1959 she left to continue her studies in West Berlin, Germany.
+In October of 1959 she left England to continue her studies in West Berlin, Germany.
 There she received scholarship and sang with the West Berlin Opera.
 She would go on to tour Europe for several years.
 In Neuchâtel, Switzerland, she was awarded with the key to the city.
 She would later go on to teach as a professor of music at the University of Bowling Green, Ohio, and sing in front of none other than Martin Luther King Jr.